 Inbox hacking: Gmail, Outlook, and other clients have the building blocks for an efficient inbox — it’s just up to you to build a workflow that accommodates them.
 Teams can use color coded tags, convoluted folder structures, and automatic inbox filters to piece together a solution that reduces manual sorting but doesn’t solve the core collaboration problems.

 Help desks: Traditional help desk software emerged for exactly this purpose — to help support teams convert customer requests into tickets that are trackable, assignable, and easily indexed.
 While they solve some collaboration challenges, usually only the support team will tolerate them due to price and usability.
 That silos critical customer context in a tool that only Support is using and leaves other high email-volume teams (like Sales, Recruiting, or Finance) without a solution.

-We believe the ideal solution is a hybrid these two, and that’s what we’re trying to build here at Front.
+We believe the ideal solution is a hybrid of these two, and that’s what we’re trying to build here at Front.
 Front brings the power of an email client and a help desk into one centralized communication platform, beneficial for any kind of team.
 A shared inbox platform sits invisibly on top of your regular email client, so your customers feel like they’re receiving personal emails instead of ticketed auto-replies.

 We’ve talked to a lot of teams that shy away from the idea of a shared inbox at first — afraid of lost messages, clunky message formats, or wasted time spent sorting through a cluttered inbox.

 Here’s what they find out when they try Front, and how a shared inbox can work for your team:

 A shared inbox like Front allows you to manage the shared addresses your customers rely on — without drowning your team in email.